DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - Your Minishell Exit Signal will also be tested against the Standard BASH Exit Signal; thus your exit signal must meet the same Standard BASH value.

+- Results from the LIVE Test-Run - including the comparative BASH Exit Signal from your minishell - are Displayed within each of the consecutive testing-parameter columns.

 - Per Seniors' Guidance, BASH STDIN output would not be tested - thus your detour away from any STDIN mode by directing it into Error-Handling mode is appreciated as well.

 - Judge of Hell only test input parameters; and doesn't test your minishell History, the Sorted ENV Variables, CTRL-C, CTRL-D, and CTRL-\ hardware-based input prerequisites - those which must be tested manually on your own.